First Opium War: Aftermath

-The war ended in the signing of China's first Unequal Treaty, the Treaty of Nanking.
+The war ended in the signing of China's first unequal treaty, the Treaty of Nanking.
 In the supplementary Treaty of the Bogue, the Qing empire also recognised Britain as an equal to China and gave British subjects extraterritorial privileges in treaty ports.
 In 1844, the United States and France concluded similar treaties with China, the Treaty of Wanghia and Treaty of Whampoa, respectively.

+In addition to opening China to European opium traders, the European trade in captive Chinese coolie labor boomed.
+Anglophone capitalists referred to this trade collectively as "poison and pigs."

+China was required to permit foreign missionaries and the unequal treaties gave European powers jurisdiction over missions and some authority over Chinese Christians.

-Legacy and memory
+Legacy

-The opium trade faced intense enmity from the later British Prime Minister William Ewart Gladstone.
+The opium trade faced intense enmity from later British Prime Minister William Ewart Gladstone.
 As a member of Parliament, Gladstone called it "most infamous and atrocious" referring to the opium trade between China and British India in particular.
 Gladstone was fiercely against both of the Opium Wars Britain waged in China: the First Opium War initiated in 1840 and the Second Opium War initiated in 1857.
 He denounced British violence against the Chinese and was ardently opposed to the British trade in opium to China.
 Gladstone lambasted it as "Palmerston's Opium War" and said in May 1840 that he felt "in dread of the judgments of God upon England for our national iniquity towards China".
-Gladstone made a famous speech in Parliament against the First Opium War.
-Gladstone criticised it as "a war more unjust in its origin, a war more calculated in its progress to cover this country with permanent disgrace".
+Gladstone made a famous speech in Parliament against the First Opium War, stating, "A war more unjust in its origin, a war more calculated to cover this country with disgrace, I do not know, and I have not read of."
 His hostility to opium stemmed from the effects opium brought upon his sister Helen.
 Due to the First Opium war brought on by Palmerston, there was initial reluctance to join the government of Peel on part of Gladstone before 1841.

-The war marked the start of what 20th century Chinese nationalists called the "Century of Humiliation".
+The war marked the start of what 20th century Chinese nationalists called the "century of humiliation".
 The ease with which the British forces defeated the numerically superior Chinese armies damaged the dynasty's prestige.
 The Treaty of Nanking was a step to opening the lucrative Chinese market to global commerce and the opium trade.
 The interpretation of the war, which was long the standard in the People's Republic of China, was summarised in 1976: The Opium War, "in which the Chinese people fought against British aggression, marked the beginning of modern Chinese history and the start of the Chinese people's bourgeois-democratic revolution against imperialism and feudalism."